joey1993/Global-Attention-RNN/README.md

 ## Installation

 For training, a GPU is strongly recommended for speed.
-CPU is supported but training could be extremely slow.
+CPU is supported but training could be slow.

 ### Tensorflow